-(f) The Board should use, to the maximum extent possible, the resources, data, boards, and the committees of (1) the Soil Conservation Service, in assisting the Board in the classification of land as to risk and production capability and in the development of acceptable conservation practices; (2) the Forest Service, in assisting the Board in the development of a timber insurance plan; (3) the Agricultural Stabilization and Conservation Service, in assisting the Board in the determination of individual producer yields and in serving as a local contact point for farmers where the Board deems necessary; and (4) other Federal agencies in any way the Board deems necessary in carrying out this subtitle.
+- (f) Use of Resources, Data, Boards, and Committees of FEDERAL AGENCIES.-If the Board determines it is necessary, the Board shall use, to the maximum extent practicable, the resources, data, boards, and the committees of- - (1) the Natural Resources Conservation Service, in assisting the Board in- - (A) the classification of land as to risk and production

+(B) the consideration of acceptable conservation practices, including good farming practices with respect to conservation (such as cover crop termination);

+(2) the Forest Service, in assisting the Board in the development of a timber insurance plan;

+- (3) the Farm Service Agency, in assisting the Board in-(A) the determination of individual producer yields; - (B) sharing information on beginning farmers and ranchers and veteran farmers and ranchers;

+(C) investigating potential waste, fraud, or abuse;

+(D) sharing information to support the transition of crops and counties from the noninsured crop disaster assistance program established by section 196 of the Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C.
+7333) to insurance under this subtitle; and (E) serving as a local point of contact for the dissemination of information on risk management options available to farmers and ranchers; and

+- (4) other Federal agencies, in assisting the Board in any way the Board determines is necessary in carrying out this - (g) Specialty Crops Coordinator.-
-(g)(1) The Corporation shall establish a management-level position to be known as the Specialty Crops Coordinator.

-(2) The Specialty Crops Coordinator shall have primary responsibility for addressing the needs of specialty crop producers, and for providing information and advice, in connection with the activities of the Corporation to improve and expand the insurance program for specialty crops.
-In carrying out this paragraph, the Specialty Crops Coordinator shall act as the liaison of the Corporation with representatives of specialty crop producers and assist the Corporation with the knowledge, expertise, and familiarity of the producers with risk management and production issues pertaining to specialty crops.

-(3) The Specialty Crops Coordinator shall use information collected from Corporation field office directors in States in which specialty crops have a significant economic effect and from other sources, including the extension service and colleges and universities.
+- (1) IN GENERAL.-The Corporation shall establish a management-level position to be known as the Specialty Crops Coordinator. - (2) 43 The Specialty Crops Coordinator shall have primary responsibility for addressing the needs of specialty crop producers, and for providing information and advice, in connection with the activities of the Corporation to improve and expand the insurance program for specialty crops.
+In carrying out this paragraph, the Specialty Crops Coordinator shall act as the liaison of the Corporation with representatives of specialty crop producers and assist the Corporation with the knowledge, expertise, and familiarity of the producers with risk management and production issues pertaining to specialty crops. - (3) 43 The Specialty Crops Coordinator shall use information collected from Corporation field office directors in States in which specialty crops have a significant economic effect and from other sources, including the extension service and colleges and universities.